TannerDale/TannerDale/README.md

 ### Hello there :shipit:

-- :bang: Ruby on Rails software developer specializing in back-end engineering
+- :heavy_exclamation_mark: Ruby on Rails software developer specializing in back-end engineering
 - :school: Completing an education from the Turing School of Software and Design
 -